lucoalove/TextgameSyntax/README.md

   action_condition="my_int == 5"
 },
 {
-  prompt="This button will only appear at all if visible_condition evaluates to true.
-It will do nothing because action is empty.", action="", visible_condition="my_int == 5"
+  prompt="This button will only appear at all if prompt_condition evaluates to true.
+It will do nothing because action is empty.", action="", prompt_condition="my_int == 5"
 }
 </choices>